drachtio/drachtio-server/README.md

 The `drachtio/drachtio-server:latest` tagged image is kept current with the tip of the `develop` branch, which is probably what you want.

 ## Ansible
 An ansible role can be found [here](https://github.com/davehorton/ansible-role-drachtio) for building drachtio using ansible.
+This is the recommended approach for building from source, as it will install a reasonable configuration file and systemd scripts for you, but if you want to build eveything manually then read on..

 ## Building from source

 *Please use the develop branch when building from source, as it is most up to date*

-> Note: The build requires libcurl, which can be installed on debian as `sudo apt install libcurl4-openssl-dev`.
+> Note: The build requires cmake, libtool-bin, libcurl, which can be installed on debian as `sudo apt install libcurl4-openssl-dev cmake libtool-bin`.
 All other third-party dependencies can be found under $(srcdir)/deps.
 These include boost and the [sofia sip stack](https://github.com/davehorton/sofia-sip).  sofia is included as git submodules in this project.

 > Note for OSX: Install and tell the compiler to use homebrew's openssl
 ```